PubInv/ventmon-ventilator-inline-test-monitor/README.md

 # Licensing

-All code in this repo is licensed under the MIT License.
+All code in this repo is licensed under the GPL License.
 All documents and diagrams and licensed under CC0.
 All hardware is licensed under the [CERN Open Hardware Licences Version 2 - Strongly Reciprocal](https://ohwr.org/cern_ohl_s_v2.pdf).